Wytamma/monitauR/README.md

 3. A future is created (using the Job ID) for each special comment step
 4. Job status is set to running
 5. Script is evaluated and futures are run in sequential order
-6. Any errors are caught and set to the server (status set to error)
+6. Any errors are caught and sent to the server (status set to error)
-6. When script completes the Job status is set to finished
+6. When the script completes the Job status is set to finished

 ## monitauR-api